sathvik-spartan/Space-Invaders-using-pygame/README.md

 9. Restart or menu screen
 10. Code to support high scores or levels

-## 🙌 Acknowledgements
+## Acknowledgements

-- Inspired by the classic Space Invaders arcade game and built as a part of learning game development using Pygame.
+- Inspired by the classic Space Invaders arcade game (Mostly Atari) and built as a part of learning game development using Pygame.